 Mohamed Salah has amassed 155 goal contributions in 174 games for Liverpool, producing a ratio of 0.9 goal contributions per game.
 That is obscene.
 And to think he’s improving those figures almost every week.
 This season, he has 20 in 22.

-Amongst his impressive offensive output, there is a conversation that seemingly nobody wants to have.
-There has been a ‘greatest of all time’ consensus involving two past Premier League players for a long time, viewed as far ahead of the chasing pack; Arsenal’s Thierry Henry and Manchester United’s Cristiano Ronaldo.
-The Frenchman is seen by many as the best to ever grace England’s shores, but is Salah catching up?
+There is a conversation that seemingly nobody wants to have about his impressive offensive output.
+There has been a ‘greatest of all time’ consensus involving two past Premier League players for a long while, viewed as far ahead of the chasing pack; Arsenal’s Thierry Henry and Manchester United’s Cristiano Ronaldo.
+The Frenchman is seen by many as the best to grace England’s shores, but is Salah catching up?

 SALAH TO RIVAL THE BEST ENGLAND HAS SEEN?

 First off, let’s look at Henry’s production.
-Henry, in his time at Arsenal, scored 228 goals and assisted 104 more.
+Henry scored 228 goals and assisted 104 more during his time at Arsenal.
 The Arsenal man resided in North London from 1999 to 2007, meaning he averaged 28 goals and 13 assists per season.
 Salah, over three and a half seasons, is averaging 27 goals and 11 assists each campaign, and this season is nowhere near over yet.

 Let’s count Salah’s haul.
-In three full seasons, he has won a Champions League crown and a solitary Premier League trophy.
-Salah is on course to win another title it seems, as Liverpool are poised to pull away from the rest – mainly due to the Egyptians’ contributions.
+He has won a Champions League crown and a solitary Premier League trophy in three full seasons.
+Moreover, Salah is on course to win another title, as Liverpool stands poised to pull away from the rest – mainly due to the Egyptians’ contributions.

-If Liverpool do win the Premier League this season, Salah will have matched Henry’s Premier League tally in half the time the Frenchman spent in the capital.
+If Liverpool wins the Premier League this season, Salah will have matched Henry’s Premier League tally in half the time the Frenchman spent in the capital.
 Not forgetting he also managed a Champions League trophy which the centre-forward failed to do with Arsenal.

 Does he replace the Frenchman?
 I don’t know.
 I find that hard to fathom, like most will.
-He will come close and when we have the discussion of the greatest Premier League player ever, be sure to include the Egyptian King – Mohamed Salah.
+But he will come close, and when we discuss the greatest Premier League player ever, be sure to include the Egyptian King – Mohamed Salah.

 Words by Mustafa Jawaad – @Mussy__J10